What Is Modern Physics?

 The concepts of modern physics are solely based on the two major breakthroughs of the early twentieth century.
 In today’s world, these two pillars of modern physics are known as Einstein’s theory of relativity and Max Planck’s quantum theory.

 History Of Modern Physics

 Well, as far as physics is concerned, there is a consensus that something very important happened in the 17th century.
 However, the history of modern physics goes deep down the valley of the time cycle which we cannot compel for.

 Recommended, Aristotelian Universe – Let’s Go Back In Time

-But for Einstein himself, it was galileo who invented something profoundly new that prompt Einstein to title him “Father Of Modern Physics”.
-Here is the einstein’s view about galileo
+But for Einstein himself, it was galileo who invented something profoundly new that prompted Einstein to title him “Father Of Modern Physics”.
+Here is einstein’s view about galileo

 Pure logical thinking cannot yield us any knowledge of the empirical world.
 All knowledge of reality starts from experience and ends in it.
 Propositions arrived at by purely logical means are completely empty as regards reality.
 Because Galileo saw this, and particularly because he drummed it into the scientific world.
 He is the father of modern physics — indeed, of modern science altogether.